 - Go to the bathroom as soon as you feel the urge

-See your doctor if your hemorrhoids don't improve with self care, cause pain or bleed frequently or bleed excessively.
+See your doctor if your hemorrhoids don’t improve with self-care, are bothersome, cause pain or bleed frequently or excessively.

 American Gastroenterological Association